 ❓FAQs

 Do not cover the chicken or vegetables with aluminum foil.
 We want to bake the meat and vegetables and not steam them.
-The browning, called a Maillard reaction, adds lots of taste to the final results.
+The browning, a Maillard reaction, adds great taste to the final results.

-Foil or parchment paper is helpful for clean-up but not required.
-Just cover the baking tray if you wish and a good spray of baking spray.
+Foil or parchment paper is helpful for clean-up but is not required.
+Cover the baking tray and a good coat of baking spray if you wish.

 Leftovers in an airtight container are good in the refrigerator for 3-4 days and 3-4 months in the freezer.